 Jewish organizations in Baltimore metro area show support for Israel amid uptick in violence

-PIKESVILLE -- Many Baltimore-area Jewish organizations and congregations planned gatherings on Wednesday evening to show solidarity and support for their homeland during the ongoing Israel-Hamas war.
+PIKESVILLE -- Many Baltimore-area Jewish organizations and congregations gathered together to show solidarity and support for their homeland during the ongoing Israel-Hamas war on Wednesday.

 In Pikesville, the Beth El Congregation arranged for its community to meet at 7:30 p.m.